The hardware requirements greatly depend on your use case. However, you can find a general evaluation and some example installations below.

 Cloud storage

-The storage your installation needs is directly coupled to the documents you upload and store.
+The storage your installation needs is directly coupled to the documents (images, videos and files) you upload and store.
 Cloud storage is easily scalable, so you should not expect any troubles here.

 Real life examples